akshatagarwal1265/8086-microprocessor-programs/string-extract-vowels/README.md

 # Question
 Extract vowels from a given string and store it in a separate array.

+# Note
+'$' has been used to denote the end of the string and the array.

 # Examples
 * ### Extract vowels
 ![ex1](ex1.JPG) <br/>